 If you've spent any time within the online casino sector, then you'll be fully aware that there is a huge range of games to choose from.
 Slots have the biggest games selection of them all and it's not uncommon to see hundreds, even thousands of slots available.

-It’s made the industry what it is and whilst it keeps us on our toes in that we try to review as many as we can, it gives you, the players, as a good a range as you’ve ever had.
+It's made the industry what it is and whilst it keeps us on our toes in that we try to review as many as we can, it gives you, the players, as a good a range as you've ever had.
+Online casino software production has become an integral part of the casino industry, with the best game developers conjuring slots games for almost every online casino on the internet.

 One of the key areas that we wanted to address at SlotSource was to create a team that is dedicated to slots.
-These guys are able to work within some of the biggest slot software providers in the business and as a result, we can look through who’s hot and who’s not.
+These guys are able to work within some of the biggest slot software providers in the business and as a result, we can look through who's hot and who's not.
+When reviewing these slot game providers, here are some things we take into account:

 Once the look into the business side of things is complete, it's now time to move into the games that are on offer.
 It's not just the volume of games here, although this is important.
 We like to look at the quality for the most part and make sure that however many games are offered are of the highest standard, as well as if they are offering new online slots when they hit the market.